World Englishes: English as the language of 'others'

 If English is, numerically speaking, the language of 'others', then the center of gravity of the language is almost certain to shift in the direction of the 'others'.
 In the words of Widdowson, there is likely to be a paradigm shift from one of language distribution to one of language spread:

-In this new paradigm, English spreads and adapts according to the linguistic and cultural preferences of its users in the Outer and Expanding circles (refer to Kachru's Three Circles of English).
-However, if English is genuinely to become the language of 'others', then the 'others' have to be accorded – or perhaps more likely, accord themselves – at least the same English language rights as those claimed by mother-tongue speakers.

 A different world language

-The other potential shift in the linguistic center of gravity is that English could lose its international role altogether, or come to share it with a number of equals.
+The other potential shift in the linguistic center of gravity is that English could lose its international role altogether or come to share it with a number of equals.
 Although this would not happen mainly as a result of native-speaker resistance to the spread of non-native speaker Englishes and the consequent abandoning of English by large numbers of non-native speakers, the latter could play a part.

 As evidence that English may eventually give way to another language (or languages) as the world's lingua franca, David Crystal cites Internet data:

 On the other hand, there are at least 1500 languages present on the internet now and that figure is likely to increase.
 Nevertheless, Crystal predicts that English will retain its dominant presence.